 The majority of the planned and approved projects that are anticipated to be constructed during the 2021-2029 planning period are located in Specific Plan areas.
-32 moderate income units and 1,262 above moderate-income units are currently planned within the Butterfield Specific Plan, while 80 above moderate units are currently planned and within the Rancho San Gorgonio Specific Plan.
+Within the Butterfield Specific Plan, 32 moderate income units and 1,262 above moderate-income units are currently planned, while 80 above moderate units are currently planned and within the Rancho San Gorgonio Specific Plan.
 The development standards of these specific plans are discussed in Chapter 3.
-Details of these proposed projects are included on Table 36 and project locations are shown geographically on Figure 6.
+Details of these proposed projects are included on Table 37.
 These units count as credits to the City's RHNA allocation.
-No additional vacant or nonvacant sites included in Appendix B are located within specific plan areas.
+No additional sites included in Appendix B are located within specific plan areas.